RealTalk: This Speech Synthesis Model Our Engineers Built Recreates a Human Voice Perfectly

 Learn more about RealTalk: For anyone who has questions, feedback or inquires about the project, connect with us by email at email@example.com.

 Curious about how RealTalk was built?
-Stay tuned in the coming days for Part II of the blog on RealTalk, which will feature a technical overview of how the model works and what went into building it.
+Stay tuned for Part II of the blog on RealTalk, which will feature a technical overview of how the model works and what went into building it.

 In the meantime, we encourage you to check out a Turing Test-style game the RealTalk team built to showcase the naturalness and intelligibility of this model, which can be found at www.fakejoerogan.com.